wp-plugins/miniorange-wp-ldap-login/readme.txt

 = I am locked out of my account and can't login with either my WordPress credentials or LDAP credentials.
 What should I do? = Firstly, please check if the `user you are trying to login with` exists in your WordPress.
 To unlock yourself, rename miniorange-wp-ldap-login plugin name.
 You will be able to login with your WordPress credentials.
 After logging in, rename the plugin back to miniorange-wp-ldap-login.
 If the problem persists, `activate, deactivate and again activate` the plugin.

 = For support or troubleshooting help =
 Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.

+We can add the provision of user management such as creating users not present in WordPress from LDAP Server, adding users, editing users and so on.
+For further details, please email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.

 == Screenshots ==